What Is Safety Assurance in Aviation SMS

 Final Thoughts on Analysis of Data Requirement

 Analysis of data is not simply for demonstrating safety performance to regulatory agencies.
-There are actual opportunities to be seized.
+There are actually opportunities to be seized.

-During the reactive risk management processes, safety teams should be most interested in identifying the root cause(s) to safety events to prevent recurrence.
-However, this is not the only time organizations benefit from a sincere data analysis.
-The data analysis process also facilitates brainstorming sessions and stimulates managers to uncover potentially new hazards and determine where operational processes may be improved.
+During the reactive risk management processes, safety teams should be most interested in identifying the root cause(s) of safety events to prevent a recurrence.
+However, this is not the only time organizations benefit from sincere data analysis.
+The data analysis process also facilitates brainstorming sessions and stimulates managers to uncover potential new hazards and determine where operational processes may be improved.

 Too often, managers are overly concerned with addressing an auditor's needs while neglecting organizational opportunities.
 When you conduct your data analysis, keep an open mind.
 Who knows what may surface during these data analysis activities?

 When processes are cumbersome, they are not sustainable.
-This is applicable to any process, and not simply data analysis processes.
+This applies to any process, and not simply data analysis processes.